Ellestial/100-days-of-code/r1-log.md

   * When the round is over, everything resets
   * Must have indicators for: spells earned, the deck currently active, potential matches left
   * Add a 2 minute timer

+## Day 92: June 8, 2019

+**Today's Progress**: Started on the Harry Potter Matching Game!
+I created preliminary wireframes and set up the intro panel in HTML/JS that gives instruction and requests you select a deck.

+**Thoughts**: I tried to spend some time writing some pseudo code to organize the structure.
+I then created the preliminary intro screen where you select a deck to play.
+I grabbed that info and am ready to work on the actual game portion tomorrow.